Bill Good Marketing

 There are two main channels you need to set up first: where your client can give you feedback, and the other to give clients regular updates.

 You’re not going to get everything perfectly right away.
-Feedback from your client helps you change your business so it fits better with what your client needs, instead of what you think you should be doing.
-A customer-focused business changes your best practices into a more personalized service, which will make it harder for clients to part ways with you.
+Feedback from your client helps you change your business so it fits better with their financial needs.

 Investing in Continuing Education and Certifications